skpaik/nestjs-scylladb-nextjs-expo/README.md

 # E-commerce Full-Stack Application

-A modern full-stack e-commerce application built with NestJS, Next.js, and Expo.
+A modern full-stack e-commerce application built with **NestJS**, **Next.js**, and **Expo**.
 This project features a scalable architecture with a ScyllaDB database, comprehensive API documentation, and cross-platform mobile support.

 ## 🏗️ Project Architecture